uthree/fastersvc/README.md

 ## Model architecture
 ![Architecture](images/fastersvc_architecture.png)
-The decoder structure is designed based on FastSVC and StreamVC.
+The structure of the decoder is designed with reference to FastSVC, StreamVC, Hifi-GAN, etc.
 Low latency is achieved by using a "causal" convolution layer that does not refer to future information.

 ## Features